Greatnest/radio-amateur-exam-notes/04_alternating_current.md

 - 2 metals are connected by battery
 - Plate "B" is now negatively charged and repels so strongly that the current ceases
 - The plates have a  very  small capacitance for the storage of electricity
-- very important to  have  insulation  (dielectric) between the plates that will stand up to the voltage that is to be used
+- Very important to  have  insulation  (dielectric) between the plates that will stand up to the voltage that is to be used

 Capacitance of a capacitor is:

 - `∝` area of the plates
-- `1/∝` distance between the 2 plates
+- `1/∝` (inversely proportional) distance between the 2 plates
 - `∝` permittivity of the dielectric between the plates

 | Material  | Permittivity |